 Volatile or toxic chemicals should not be used in BSCs that recirculate exhaust air to the room, i.e. Class I that are not ducted to building exhaust systems, or Class II Type A1 or Class II Type A2 cabinets.
-Class II Type B1 cabinets are acceptable for work with minute amounts of volatile chemicals and radionuclides if the fumes are generated towards the back of the work zone.
-A Class II Type B2 cabinet, also called a total exhaust cabinet, can provide better protection from volatile chemicals and radionuclides, because they can be placed anywhere on the work zone, not just on the back like on Class II Type B1.
+Class II Type B1 cabinets are acceptable for work with minute amounts of volatile chemicals and radionuclides.
+A Class II Type B2 cabinet, also called a total exhaust cabinet, is necessary when significant amounts of radionuclides and volatile chemicals are expected to be used.